These Stocks are the Biggest Pre-Market Movers on Monday

 TipRanks has compiled a list of Monday’s biggest pre-market stock movements.

-Negative market sentiment on earnings releases, macro factors, and other variables seem to have dominated today’s stock market.
+Mixed market sentiment on company-specific news, macro factors, and other variables seem to have dominated today’s stock market.
 Using TipRanks’ new Top Stock Gainers/Losers page, we’ve identified the top five pre-market stock movers, as detailed below.

 5 Biggest Movers

-Koninklijke Philips N.V.
-(PHG) was the biggest laggard in pre-market trading, and slumped 12.5% in pre-market trading at last watch.
-The Dutch multinational conglomerate corporation reported first-quarter 2022 results.
-Though overall sales increased 2.3% year-over-year, the company reported a net loss in the quarter.
-Comparable sales declined by 4% on the back of global supply chain issues and the Respironics field action outcome.
-Additionally, adjusted EBITDA faltered by 15.7%.

-Private securities marketplace Forge Global Holdings, Inc. (FRGE) plunged around 7.75% at the time of writing.
-The fall in price followed a 20% jump in price at Friday’s close.
-Macro factors seem to have sparked stock volatility.
+Companhia Energética de Minas Gerais (CIG) declined 10.02% in pre-market trading at last glance.
+Though there is no company-specific news to explain the downward movement for the Brazilian power company, it seems that macro challenges have taken upon the stock.

+Meanwhile, the provider of business and consumer banking services Hilltop Holdings Inc. (HTH) gained around 15.8% in pre-market trading, at last check.
+Positive sentiment followed the company’s announcement of the commencement of a modified “Dutch auction” tender offer.
+The offer indicates the purchase of common stock for cash up to $400 million at a price per share in the range of $28 to $32, excluding related charges.

-GDS Holdings Limited (GDS) lost 9.6% in pre-market trading at the time of writing.
+Super Group (SGHC) Limited (SGHC) jumped around 7.5% in pre-market trading at the time of writing, after it dropped more than 6% at Friday’s close.
 There is no fundamental news to explain the trading frenzy.
-However, it seems that rumors of the China-based data center operator being a potential bidder to combine with Chindata Group Holdings Ltd., the Chinese data center operator backed by Bain Capital, raised investor anxiety.

-Aluminum Corporation of China Limited (ACH) declined more than 8% in pre-market trading, at last check.
-There is no company-specific news to explain the downward movement.

-Digital freight platform Full Truck Alliance Co.
-Ltd. (YMM) completes the list.
-It declined 4.5% in the pre-market session at the time of writing.
-The company announced that it had facilitated 25.2 million fulfilled orders with a gross transaction value (GTV) of RMB 53.6 billion for the first quarter of 2022.
-This represents a 13.6% and 4.2% year-over-year rise, respectively.
-Nevertheless, due to the resurgence of the Omicron variant of COVID-19, many parts of China have experienced lockdowns, highway closures, and other restrictions, severely disrupting the operations of shippers and truckers.
-Consequently, for Q2 2022, Full Truck Alliance anticipates declines in both GTV and fulfilled orders on a year-on-year basis.
+However, it seems that macro factors are driving volatility in the stock.

+DISH Network Corporation (DISH), an American television provider and the owner of the direct-broadcast satellite provider Dish complete the list.
+It dropped around 6.8% in pre-market trading at the time of writing.
+The drop followed a 6.6% plunge in price at Friday’s close.
+The company inked a deal with Ceragon Networks Ltd. (CRNT), a global innovator and solutions provider of 5G wireless transport, under which the latter will provide ultra-high-capacity IP-50C microwave and IP-50E millimeter wave transport solutions to the former.

 Continue to watch this space for possible volatility upon the market opens.
 Tomorrow, we’ll have another up-to-date piece on stock Pre-Market Movers…